8 Ways Warm Water Benefits Those with Neurological Conditions

 Most of all, aquatic therapy can be fun!
 Motivation to exercise is easier when patients enjoy it — so encourage splashing around and taking the opportunity to feel light on their feet.

 Recover Easier With a HydroWorx Pool

-Watch and see from the following case studies on our video library, how warm water aquatic therapy has helped these patients.
+Explore our video library, to learn how warm water aquatic therapy has helped these patients.

 L3 Vertebral Damage and Paralysis